PS-easyIT/NinjaONE-Scripts/05 - DNS Settings/README.md

-### NinjaOne does not provide (at least as of spring 2025) any "ready-made" report that collects all DNS servers configured on endpoints across systems and displays them in a dashboard/report.
+### NinjaOne does not provide (spring 2025) any "ready-made" report that collects all DNS servers configured on endpoints across systems and displays them in a dashboard/report.

 **NinjaOne Integration Guide**